NTU-Mecatron/camera_rospkg/README.md

 #### Launch file

-The launch file contains the following parameters:
+The `camera.launch` file contains the following parameters:
-- `input` (string): camera device such as `/dev/video0` or video file path.
+- `input` (string): camera device or video file path.
+Default: `/dev/video0`.
 - `topic_name` (string): the topic name to publish the images to.
+Default: `/sensor/camera`.
 - `is_wsl2` (bool): whether to MJPG encoding.
 Discourage to use this when not working with WSL2.
-Default: false.
+Default: `false`.
 - `is_display` (bool): whether to display the images on screen.
-Default: false.
+Default: `false`.
+- `frame_rate` (int): the frame rate to publish the images.
+Default: `20`.
 - `mp4_output_folder` (string): the folder to save the mp4 file.
 The mp4 file name will be uniquely generated in the format `<YYYY-MM-DD-HH-MM-SS>.mp4` at which it was created.

-In the launch file, there is also a section to enable rosbag recording.
-Just uncomment this block of code and it will work!
+There is also the `rviz.launch` file which launches rviz with the camera topic as the image source, and the `rosbag.launch` file which will **record all topics except for raw image topics**.
+This is because the raw image topics are too large to be recorded and will cause the rosbag to be too large.

 #### Published Topics